Cherimoya: Pollination

 The flowers of A. cherimola are hermaphroditic and have a mechanism to avoid self-pollination.
 The short-lived flowers open as female, then progress to a later, male stage in a matter of hours.
-This requires a separate pollinator that not only can collect the pollen from flowers in the male stage, but also deposit it in flowers in the female stage.
-Studies of which insect(s) serve as the natural pollinator in the cherimoya's native region have been inconclusive; some form of beetle is suspected.
+This requires a type of pollinator that not only collects the pollen from flowers in the male stage but also deposits it in flowers during the female stage.
+Because cherimoya's genus, Annona, includes subtropical species greatly valued for human food and ecosystem services, its pollinators have been well studied.
+A 2017 publication points to small nitidulid sap beetles as the key pollinators:Beetles arrived at the flowers with their bodies covered in pollen and these pollen grains were transferred to the stigmata while foraging on nutritious tissues at the base of the petals.
+With dehiscence of the stamens and retention within the floral chamber, the bodies of the floral visitors were again covered with pollen which they carried to newly opened flowers, thus promoting the cycle of pollination.